Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 The full PDF of the National stockpiles for radiological and nuclear emergencies: policy advice is available at this LINK.
 The stockpile formulary starts on page 29 on the PDF file.

-The document is instructive and contains more details and references than I can duplicate here.
+The document is instructive and contains more details and references that will be too long to duplicate here.
 All the information here is from the WHO policy advice.
 I included some of their citations.

 The products colored orange will direct you to Amazon, and if you purchase them, this website earns a few cents.